Symmetric Yang--Mills theory in FLRW universes

 Notice that the sign of $T$ depends both on the overall sign of the metric $\varepsilon_g$, which is expected, and also on the overall sign of the Killing form $\varepsilon_K$.
-Hence, there is freedom to choose (especially) the sign of the energy density.
-A practical choice may be $\varepsilon_K =-\tilde{g}_{00}$, as we will see later on.\\

-For the particular cases of Riemannian cosets $S^n$ and $H^n$ the spacetimes are homogeneous and isotropic.
-In this case, the spatially homogeneous Yang--Mills fields actually yield perfect fluid energy-momentum tensors.
-Of course, this is not true anymore for the slicings with the Lorentzian cosets (A)dS$_n$.
-Also notice that, since the foliation parameter is spacelike in the latter case, the energy density will not reside in $T_{00}$, but in $T_{aa}$ for the timelike $a$.
+For the particular cases of Riemannian cosets $S^n$ and $H^n$, the spacetimes are homogeneous and isotropic.
+In this case, the spatially homogeneous Yang--Mills fields yield perfect fluid energy-momentum tensors.
+This is not true anymore for the slicings with Lorentzian cosets, (A)dS$_n$.
+Moreover, since the foliation parameter is spacelike in the latter, the energy density will not reside in $T_{00}$, but in $T_{aa}$ for the timelike direction $a$.
 For $n=3$, that is, four dimensional spacetime, the energy-momentum tensors read